 This Cucumber Salad is a recipe that’s been in my family for years.
-Fresh cucumbers and onions, salted and tossed with simple and flavorful sour cream dill dressing.
+Fresh cucumbers and onions, salted, squeezed and tossed with simple and flavorful sour cream dill dressing.
+Serves 8 depending.

 So.
 Many.
 Cucumbers.

-People are literally throwing their cukes at me and saying “here catch”!
-I even have the bruises to prove it.
+During the summer months friends and family with gardens are literally throwing their cucumbers at me and saying “here catch”!
+Like I’ll even have the bruises to prove it.

 To Make this Cucumber Salad With Dill Dressing you will need:

-- red onion – if you don’t have a red onion then go ahead and use a Spanish onion
+- red onion – If you don’t have a red onion, use a Spanish onion.

 Trim off the ends of 6 small pickling cucumbers or 2 regular cucumbers.
 Slice them thin, but not too thin, think coins.
 Then peel and thinly slice up the red onion, should be about a cup.

-While the cukes 😉 and onions are doing their thing, measure out 1/4 cup sour cream, 2 tablespoons minced fresh dill, 1 teaspoon sugar, salt and black pepper to taste into a medium bowl.
+While the cucumbers and onions are doing their thing, measure out 1/4 cup sour cream, 2 tablespoons minced fresh dill, 1 teaspoon sugar, salt and black pepper to taste into a medium bowl.
 Add a few splashes of vinegar and stir to combine.

 If it’s a little too vinegary then just add a little more sour cream and a smidgen of sugar until it balances out.

-Once the time is up on the cucumbers use your impeccably clean hands to squeeze out all of the water from the vegetables and place them in a clean bowl.
+Once the time is up on the cucumbers use your impeccably clean hands to squeeze out all of the water from the vegetables.

 Add in the dressing, a little at a time until if you want yours a little less “saucy”.
 I prefer mine extra saucy!

-Then I’d frown at the onions, and secretly eat only the cucumbers.
-But, not to day.
+Back then we used the cucumbers from our family’s garden.
+As a kid, I would frown at the onions and secretly eat just the cucumbers.
+But not to day.
 The onions are my favorite part!
 Only now it’s my girls turn to pick around the onions.
 Glad to see history repeats itself.

 Serve this summer classic up next to your favorite main dish and enjoy every last bite of summer.